A direct (literal) expression of an integral, (non-decimal), value in source code.

 4 A binary integer literal (base 2),

-using digits 0
+using digits 0 and 1.

 Decimal integer literals can represent: